Anju Kanwar is an Author and Educator.

 Kanwar supports gender equity and leadership development.
 Her book, The Sound of Silence, is a literary and cultural study of unmarried women - including the role of men and feminism.
 Understanding the ways in which patriarchy works to disempower women, one can develop strategies for resistance and change.
 The book was nominated for the Independent Scholar's Award of the Modern Language Association.
 Kanwar also wrote the Introduction for the Barnes and Noble edition of D.H.
 Lawrence's novel, The Lost Girl.
 She is interested in global migration and issues of borders and boundaries.
 Her fiction and poetry have appeared in The Journal of Humanities in Rehabilitation, Indian Literature, Stonepile Writers' Anthology, etc. Kanwar believes passionately in the power of the written word to transform lives.

-Kanwar puts her theater and public speaking background to use by giving talks at local organizations, making numerous national and international academic presentations and doing public readings of her fiction and poetry.
+Kanwar has given talks at local organizations, and made numerous national and international academic presentations and public readings of her fiction and poetry.
 She opened the Atlanta premiere (and fundraiser) of the BBC documentary, India's Daughter, with her poetry.
 She has received the Arnold B. Fox writing award (special reference) and the 2018 Loquat Literary Prize in poetry (third place).

 Kanwar earned a Bachelor's in English (Hons) from Jesus and Mary College of the University of Delhi and a Master's in English from the Faculty of Arts, University of Delhi.
 She received her PhD on a full teaching scholarship from Northern Illinois University, where she majored in English with an emphasis on narrative and gender.
 Kanwar has since availed of numerous professional development opportunities, including, most recently, "Poetry and Training the Eye" at Harvard Medical School.